Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Conclusion

 \section{Conclusion}

 In this work, we established a general framework for mapping stabilizer circuits onto classical statistical mechanics models.
 Our approach leverages the spacetime code representation of circuits, where the $(d+1)$D circuit becomes a subsystem code in $(d+1)$ spatial dimensions.
 The probability of any logical error class becomes the partition function of a classical spin Hamiltonian, with gauge operators of the spacetime code corresponding to spin degrees of freedom.
-This mapping applies to arbitrary noise channels and can be constructed using a spin-diagrams, a graphical language that allows the modular construction of the SM Hamiltonian directly from the circuit elements, and which we described in detail for independent circuit-level $X$-$Z$ noise.
+This mapping applies to arbitrary noise channels and can be visualized using spin diagrams, which we described in detail for independent circuit-level $X$-$Z$ noise.

-The spin diagram formalism offers both conceptual clarity and practical utility.
-Each circuit element---idle wires, \texttt{CNOT}s, measurements, resets---contributes a standard building block of spins and interactions.
-Composing these blocks produces the full SM Hamiltonian without requiring the explicit computation of gauge generators or their commutation relations.
+The spin diagram formalism is a modular graphical language that encodes gauge-equivalent errors and their relative probabilities, and offers both conceptual clarity and practical utility.
+Each circuit element---idle wires, \texttt{CNOT}s, measurements, resets---contributes a standard building block of spins and interactions that combine to create the SM Hamiltonian without requiring explicit computation of gauge generators or their commutation relations.
 These diagrams can be simplified by integrating out low-degree spins, grouping gauge-equivalent errors into weighted interactions while preserving the partition function ratios that determine the phases of the system (error-correcting or non-correcting) and hence maximum-likelihood decoding.
 The resulting models often take the form of generalized random-bond Ising models, connecting the rich phenomenology of disordered classical systems to the decodability of stabilizer circuits.